Manual Installation

 Important: Apache .htaccess File

-file in the root directory is essential for the API to work properly.
+The .htaccess file in the root directory is essential for Poweradmin to work properly.
+Starting with v4.1.0, it handles all URL routing (not just API requests).

 Version-specific .htaccess files:

-- For other Poweradmin 4.x versions: Use the latest .htaccess from master branch
+- For Poweradmin 4.1.x and later: Use the latest .htaccess from master branch

-is set in your Apache configuration to allow the .htaccess file to function properly.
+AllowOverride All must be set in your Apache configuration to allow the .htaccess file to function.

 Nginx Configuration